 Make your rules clear

 Once you’ve found your new tenants, protecting the condition of your property remains your responsibility as well as theirs.
 It’s important that you are succinct and vocal about your conditions and standards.
-Miscommunication is a large driving factor behind most disputes between landlords and tenants, so it’s important your tenants know exactly what is expected of them.
+Most disputes between landlords and tenants are largely the result of miscommunication, so it’s critical that your tenants understand your expectations.

 Routine check-ins

-To ensure that your standards are always maintained, it’s important to run routine check-ups.
+Regular check-ups are crucial to maintaining your standards.
 Your tenants should expect to hear from you on a regular basis so that they aren’t letting their good standards slip.
 It’s also reassuring for the tenants to know that you are keeping an eye on things and are available for any help they may need.

 Run a background check